egonzalezt/NumericalAnalysis/README.md

 # Project type

-For this project, we are going to develop the methods view in class of Numerical analysis
+For this project, we are going to develop the methods view in class of Numerical analysis.